8 Things You Must Know Before You Build a Concrete Pool

 1. Concrete pools take a long time to build

-Concrete pool construction can take anywhere from 3 to 6 months on average, and it can drag on longer if the weather is unfavorable or your builder runs into delays.
+Concrete pool construction, which typically involves the gunite process (click the link to see how it works) can take anywhere from 3 to 6 months on average, and it can drag on longer if the weather is unfavorable or your builder runs into delays.
 And even if you're not in a rush to get your pool in the ground before the next swim season, your yard is going to be in total disarray with a team of workers continually coming and going.

 Concrete pool construction is also loud.
 The air compressors that are used to apply the concrete to the rebar frame can go above 85 decibels, which can damage your hearing.
 Lucky for you, that part only lasts a few days, but the construction is still noisy overall.